lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-g-examples-of-ordinary-lambda-lists.md

 This *function* takes a *string* and dimensioning information and returns an *array* of the specified dimensions, each of whose elements is the specified *string*.
 However, :start and :end named arguments may be used to specify that a substring of the given *string* should be used.
-In addition, the presence of **&allow-other-keys** in the *lambda list* indicates that the caller may supply additional named arguments; the *rest parameter* provides access to them.
+In addition, the presence of **&amp;allow-other-keys** in the *lambda list* indicates that the caller may supply additional named arguments; the *rest parameter* provides access to them.
 These additional named arguments are passed to **make-array**.
 The *function* **make-array** normally does not allow the named arguments :start and :end to be used, and an error should be signaled if such named arguments are supplied to **make-array**.
 However, the presence in the call to **make-array** of the named argument :allow-other-keys with a *true* value causes any extraneous named arguments, including :start and :end, to be acceptable and ignored.